[ Direct Download: Latest TeXShop | Latest TeXShop Source ] [ Contact ]

 Upgrading TeXShop for Liquid Glass on Tahoe

-But we did not compile version 5.56 on Tahoe because there is a bug in the release version of Liquid Glass.
-This bug has been reported to Apple and we hope that a new release later this year will fix it.
-The bug only occurs in "Single Window mode", so if you always use multiple windows with TeXShop, you can relax.
-The bug is visible in the display shown below in single window mode.
-Notice that there is a blank area at the top of both sides, white on the left and gray on the right.
-Both areas are slightly transparent, and scrolling the source on the left or output on the right shows that both scroll underneath the blank areas.
-If this single window is split back into separate windows, both inherit the blank areas.
-The blank areas do not corrupt the source, and we suspect that the program can still be used with this flaw, but it is painful.
-We recommend that if you use single window mode, you skip the Liquid Glass version of TeXShop for now.
+We did not initially release a Tahoe version of TeXShop because there was a bug in the release version of Liquid Glass.
+As explained above, this bug is now fixed, but we'll describe it for users who haven't yet updated macOS 26.
+The bug only occurred in "Single Window mode", so if you always use multiple windows with TeXShop, you can relax.
+The bug was visible in the display shown below in single window mode.
+Notice that there was a blank area at the top of both sides, white on the left and gray on the right.
+Both areas were slightly transparent, and scrolling the source on the left or output on the right showed that both scrolled underneath the blank areas.
+If this single window was split back into separate windows, both inherited the blank areas.

 LiquidGoldBug